Intermittent fasting is one of the easiest and healthiest lifestyle changes without extensive preparation.

 16/8 intermittent fasting is the go-to schedule for weight loss.

 Fasting is the most effective way to lower insulin levels, improve insulin sensitivity, lose weight, and prevent diabetes.

 Once you get used to an intermittent fasting daily schedule, the hunger hormones adjust to the plan, and fasting should become almost effortless.

 For example, the essential hunger hormone ghrelin decreases as the duration of fasting increases and only increases in a pulsatile manner when we expect a meal (Natalucci et al. 200513).

-Therefore, people with a fixed intermittent fasting schedule tend to succeed more than people with irregular eating patterns.
+People with a fixed intermittent fasting schedule succeed more than people with irregular eating patterns.